How much do I love my mind… enough to make the right lifestyle choices?

 I’d love to hear from anyone else considering this undertaking.
 Maybe we can put our bright minds together for this most compelling journey.

 NOTE: this website is not endorsed by Dr. Bredesen and is not intended for medical diagnosis or prescription.
-If you already have symptoms of memory loss, visit MPI Cognition for professional help.
+If you already have symptoms of memory loss, visit MPI Cognition (now AHNP Precision Health) for professional help.
 You alone are responsible for your health.